Monday, June 30, 2008

 Peters Hits Knollenberg on Energy Policy

+This is a quote from George W. Bush in 2001.
 "I worry about the fact that hard working people are paying high prices at the pump; it concerns me a lot," the president said recently.
 "I also say we need to build more refining capacity.
 We need more supply."
 Isn't that the same thing he said last week?
 Sounds to me like Joe Knollenberg and George W. Bush need some new material.

 Driving into Debt?